-That’s why the three key ingredients in a bottle of Betsy Beer are longan, an Asian fruit sourced locally in Hong Kong, which has a more subtle taste than lychee and lends the beer an aromatic and sweet flavour; honey, produced in a farm in Sha Tin, in Hong Kong’s New Territories; and Fuggle hops, produced in Kent, England, which – coincidentally – is near Gatwick Airport, one of the UK routes on which passengers from Hong Kong can enjoy Betsy Beer.
+That’s why the three key ingredients in a bottle of Betsy Beer are longan, an Asian fruit sourced locally in Hong Kong, which has a more subtle taste than lychee and lends the beer an aromatic and sweet flavour; honey, produced in a farm in Sha Tin, in Hong Kong’s New Territories; and Fuggle hops, produced in Kent, England.

 And what about the science of the brewing process?
 Ingredients taste differently at altitude – what tastes bitter on the ground might not necessarily taste bitter in the air, for example.
 Typically, our palates are dulled inflight and sensations are reduced.
 To mitigate this sensory effect in a bottle of Betsy Beer, several steps were taken.
 More carbon dioxide was added, increasing the carbonation of the beer to stimulate the tastebuds when drunk; and the beer remained unfiltered, in order to preserve vitamin B to restore sensory cells.